chorus: a cross-agent plugin mesh for AI coding CLIs

 delegate_codex("add integration tests")

-Gemini CLI and Codex get skills — install once, then just ask them to delegate in natural language.
+Gemini CLI, Codex, Cursor, and Kilo get skills/rules — install once, then delegate in natural language.

 The workflow that actually matters

 Parallel code review.
-Ask three different agents to review the same diff independently, each with a different focus:
+Ask five different agents to review the same diff independently, each with a different focus:

 /gemini:review — correctness and edge cases